SidharthArya/SidharthArya/AWESOME-STARS.md

 ## JavaScript

+- [greasemonkey/greasemonkey](https://github.com/greasemonkey/greasemonkey) - Greasemonkey is a user script manager for Firefox.
+- [tomer8007/whatsapp-web-incognito](https://github.com/tomer8007/whatsapp-web-incognito) - A Chrome extension that disables read receipts and presence updates on WhatsApp Web
 - [hammerjs/hammer.js](https://github.com/hammerjs/hammer.js) - A javascript library for multi-touch gestures :// You can touch this
 - [chieffancypants/angular-loading-bar](https://github.com/chieffancypants/angular-loading-bar) - A fully automatic loading / progress bar for your angular apps.
 - [angular-fullstack/generator-angular-fullstack](https://github.com/angular-fullstack/generator-angular-fullstack) - Yeoman generator for an Angular app with an Express server